-Covers also provide a suitable base for external insulation to be added over a joint.
+Covers also provide a suitable base for external insulation over a joint.
 However, some insulating materials, if wet, can leach chlorides or other substances that could damage a pipeline expansion joint.

-Tie rods eliminate pressure thrust and the need for main anchors required in an unrestrained piping system.
+Tie rods eliminate pressure thrust and main anchors required in an unrestrained piping system.
 In addition, axial movement is prevented with the use of tie rods.

 Designs that have only two tie rods have the additional ability to accommodate angular rotation.
 Limit rods are similar.
 However, they accommodate a specified axial capability.